What you need to know about a COVID-19 vaccine

 It is important, however, to make sure that your child is continuing to receive routine childhood vaccinations.
 Read about how to do so safely.

-How can I protect my family until a COVID-19 vaccine is ready?
+How can I protect my family until we receive a COVID-19 vaccine?

 Here are some precautions you and your family can take to help avoid infection: